-- Interventions: How do network leadership, the board, school leaders, and the MO (if applicable) monitor and diagnose underperformance of individual school(s)?
-How do they identify underperformance and determine and implement appropriate intervention(s)? - (If the MO or operator has an existing school that is not meeting academic performance standards): Low Academic Performance: Why is the organization applying to add school(s) at the same time that existing school(s) are not meeting academic performance standards?
+- Interventions: How do network leadership, the board, school leaders, and the MO (if applicable) monitor and performance of individual school(s)?
+If applicable, how do they identify underperformance and determine and implement appropriate intervention(s)? - (If the MO or operator has an existing school on academic probation): Low Academic Performance: Why is the organization applying to add school(s) at the same time that existing school(s) are on the Academic Warning List or are not meeting academic performance standards?
 How does the organization plan to significantly improve the academic performance of these existing school(s) while simultaneously opening new school(s)?